Polystyrene sulfonates are polymers derived from polystyrene by adding sulfonate functional groups.

 Alternative sulfonation methods

-Double substitutions of phenyl rings are known to occur, even with conversions well below 100%.
+Double substitutions of phenyl rings occur, even with conversions well below 100%.

 Crosslinking reactions are also found, where the condensation of two sulfonic acid groups produces a sulfonyl crosslinking.

-On the other hand, the use of milder conditions like acetyl sulfate leads to incomplete sulfonation.
+On the other hand, milder conditions like acetyl sulfate lead to incomplete sulfonation.

-Recently, radical atom transfer polymerization (PRTA) of protected styrene sulfonates has been reported, leading to well-defined linear polymers, as well as more complicated molecular architectures.
+Recently, radical atom transfer polymerization (PRTA) of protected styrene sulfonates has been reported, leading to well-defined linear polymers and more complicated molecular architectures.